Araujia sericifera

-Araujia sericifera is a perennial vining plant in the genus Araujia, of the family Apocynaceae.
+Araujia sericifera is a perennial vining plant in the genus Araujia, of the family Apocynaceae, that is native to South America.
 The species was described in 1817 by the Portuguese botanist Félix de Avelar Brotero.
 The synonym Araujia hortorum is in more frequent use in New Zealand.
-Its common names include moth plant, white bladderflower, common moth vine, cruel vine, and false choko.
+Its common names include bladderflower, white bladderflower, bladder vine, cruel vine, cruel plant, moth plant, moth vine, common moth vine, and false choko.

-Its attractive and abundant fragrant flowering make it a specimen worth cultivating.
-Its strong robustness combined with high seed production can make it invasive in certain environments, but not in France due to its sensitivity to frost.
+It was introduced to Europe and other areas as an ornamental plant, but it is now considered a noxious weed.
+In some countries, such as France, the attractive and abundant fragrant flowering make it a specimen considered worth cultivating.
+However its strong robustness combined with high seed production can make it invasive in most environments, but not in France due to its sensitivity to frost.

 Etymology

 The genus name (Araujia) derives from António de Araújo e Azevedo, 1st Count of Barca (1754–1817), a Portuguese amateur botanist who conducted scientific studies and experiments in his own botanical garden.
 The species' Latin name sericifera means "silk-bearing" and refers to the silky hairs surrounding the seeds inside the fruits.
 Araujia sericofera is an incorrect taxonomic synonym for Araujia sericifera.